Choose your voice communication online.Consider Voice Communication Choices

 Mobile Communication: True Choices

 Back in ancient times, mobile phone communication trapped users into a kind of phone slavery of required contracts and lavish fees and charges for unwanted services.
-Today, you can take control of your mobile communications and--surprise--buy exactly what you want instead of what a company wants to sell you.
+Today, you can take control of your mobile communications and buy exactly what you want instead of what a company wants to sell you.
 First, get rid of the idea that you should sign any long-term agreement.
 Get rid of the idea that you need a landline phone.
-Get rid of the idea that you have to tolerate evil phone companies.
+Get rid of the idea that you have to tolerate the evil that many phone companies continue to dish out to customers.

-If you are a casual mobile phone user, you might find the pre-paid mobile phone options work well for you.
+If you are a casual mobile phone user, a pre-paid mobile phone might work well for you.
 I chose a pre-paid cell phone because it made the most sense to me in terms of flexibility and pricing.
 I use it in addition to Skype to keep my total phone costs low.

 Start today or bookmark this page and return when you are ready.